 The correct dosage of beta-carotene depends mostly on age.
 When taken as a supplement, we can use the following doses:

-- To prevent skin burns and skin aging: The typical dose is 25 mg of beta-carotene.
-It is recommended to use a blend of carotenoids instead of beta-carotene alone.
+- To prevent skin burns and skin aging: For preventing skin burns and skin aging, a typical dose is suggested to be 25 mg of beta-carotene.
+It is recommended to use a blend of carotenoids rather than beta-carotene alone.
 Not all patients should consume such high doses.
 Thus, it is recommended to talk to your doctor before deciding to consume carotenoids.

 - To prevent vision loss and visual problems: A dose of 15-25 mg is usually enough to prevent visual impairments.
 In these cases, it is appropriate to use a blend of carotenoids and other nutrients.
 Vitamin C, zinc, and vitamin E are also appropriate.
 Not all patients should consume such high doses.
 Thus, it is recommended to talk to your doctor before deciding to consume carotenoids.